dreplica/swapi/README.md

 ### or

-You if you have docker installed on your computer, run `docker-compose up`
+if you have docker installed on your computer, run `docker-compose up`

 ## END POINTS - /api/ (base endpoint url)